-When I put the above example in the context of Information Communication Technology (ICT) and try to understand the impact, I realise that I need not only investigate the number of computers but also how well integrated the work by computers is in the business, how well the staff understand the computers and how the managers organise the company and manage the information to benefit from the technology that is available.
+When putting the above example in the context of Information Communication Technology (ICT) and trying to understand the impact, one realize that only investigating the number of computers is not enough but one also need to investigate how well integrated the work by computers is in the business, how well the staff understand the computers and how the managers organise the company and manage the information to benefit from the technology that is available.
 My notion is that ICT is good for growth and something that both firms and nations should pursue.
 For example this has been supported in the study by Claton, Franklin and Stam (2008).